All Products

 403

 The request that does not contain a JWT fails to access the details service, which indicates that the authorization policy takes effect as expected.
-The authorization policy restricts that a request can access the details service only if the request contains a JWT that is issued by testing@secure.istio.io.
+The authorization policy specifies that requests can access the destination service only if the requests contain JWTs that are issued by testing@secure.istio.io.

-OPA is a policy engine that you can use to implement fine-grained access control on your applications.
+OPA is a general-purpose policy engine that enables fine-grained access control for your applications.
 You can deploy OPA as a standalone service along with microservices.
 To protect an application, make sure that each request to a microservice of the application is authorized before the request is processed.
 The microservice makes an API call to OPA to check whether the request is authorized.
+For more information, visit OPA.

 ASM integrates with OPA.
 You can use OPA to define access control policies to implement fine-grained access control on your applications.
-For more information, see Use OPA to implement fine-grained access control in ASM.
+You can also dynamically update these policies.
+For more information, see Dynamically update OPA policies in ASM.